 While most facial plastic surgeons perform rhinoplasty, not all have the same skills or training.
 Dr. Rosenberg belongs to an elite group of facial plastic and reconstructive surgeons that are dual board certified and have extensive experience in facial reconstruction.
 Whether rhinoplasty is needed to repair a nose affected by trauma, disease, genetic birth defects or strictly for cosmetic purposes, Dr. Rosenberg uses the most advanced techniques to create a balance of form and function.
 His artistry in creating a balanced appearance through rhinoplasty has met or exceeded the expectations of his patients.

-If you are interested in learning more about rhinoplasty, contact Dr. Rosenberg’s office in NYC or Staten Island to schedule an appointment.
+If you are interested in learning more about rhinoplasty, contact Dr. Rosenberg’s office in NYC or Upper East Side to schedule an appointment.
 You can expect the highest level of professionalism and expertise to ensure you acquire the new nose shape you desire.